 The U-TURN project aims to identify new models for urban food transportation.
-The challenges to the urban logistics of food come from population growth, congestion and environmental damage alongside increased use of convenience stores and the home delivery of internet purchased groceries.
+Challenges for the urban logistics of food come from population growth, congestion and environmental damage alongside increased use of convenience stores and the home delivery of internet purchased groceries.

 U-Turn is designed to contribute to our understanding of freight distribution in urban areas, addressing the special requirements of food transportation.
 It will develop and propose innovative business models from a new focused toolkit to achieve more efficient operations - both environmentally and economically.